BrianMcConway/stock-trace/README.md

 **Input New Items**

 - The Input New Items menu displays the same five list options, and a sixth option to return to the previous menu.
-A menu choice is made by enterning the relevant number selection and pressing Enter.
+A menu choice is made by entering the relevant number selection and pressing Enter.

 <img src="readme-docs/input-new-items.png" alt="image of turns counter" width="80%" height="auto">